-Source 1 Water use per person per day.
+Source 1.42 Water use per person per day.
 Mozambique has the lowest daily water use per capita while the United States has the highest.
+Source: United Nations 2006 keyconcept: environment

-Source 2 In Chad, as in many African countries, each day begins with a walk to the village well.
+Source 1.43 In Chad, as in many African countries, each day begins with a walk to the village well.